 Service Hours are required for students in grades 6, 7, 8.
-(Service hours are designed as a requirement to help students understand the importance of serving others within our community).
-Service hours within your family may not be included in the total hours submitted.
+Service hours are designed as a requirement to help students understand the importance of serving others within our community.
 The sixth grade will complete 10 hours every year (due date-May 1st).
-The seventh grade will complete 15 hours every year, half of these must be completed at the end of the first semester (due date-December 1st-last half by May 1st).
+The seventh grade will complete 15 hours every year; half of these must be completed at the end of the first semester (due date-December 1st-last half by May 1st).
 The eighth grade will complete 20 hours--half of these must be completed before Confirmation (last 10 hours are due by May 1st).
 Before attendance of end-of-year activities and before final report card and diploma are issued, or cum folders transferred, all service hours must be completed.
-Please check with the religion teacher when you are uncertain if your hours will meet the criteria.
+Please check with the religion teacher if you are uncertain if your hours will meet the criteria.
 All service hours are to be turned in on the Service Hour Form to your Religion teacher.
-Hours worked must be signed-off by the person(s) overseeing the service hours completed.
+Hours worked must be signed off by the person(s) overseeing the service hours completed.
 Students with the highest number of completed service hours at the end of the school year will be recognized at the end-of-year award presentations.